Stochastic partial differential equations arising in self-organized criticality: Continuum limit for the deterministic BTW model

 and $\vphi: \Hd \to [0,\infty)$,

 where the precise definition of the convex functional of a measure is given in \cite{Neuss-SVI-SD}.
-Furthermore, recall from Section \ref{2sec:introduction} the partial differential equation \eqref{2eq:150} and the discrete process \eqref{eq:BTWdiscr}.
 We then define the following notion of solution, which is a special case of a stochastic variational inequality (SVI) solution (\cf \cite{Neuss-SVI-SD} for a more detailed analysis).
 In the spirit of Clément \cite{Clement}, we will refer to this as an EVI (evolution variational inequality) solution.

 \begin{Def}[EVI solution] Let $u_0\in\Hd$, $T>0$.
 We say that $u\in \cC([0,T];\Hd)$ is an EVI solution to \eqref{2eq:150} if the following conditions are satisfied: \begin{enumerate}[label=(\roman*)] \item (Regularity)